 Research

 Better Maryland Schools believes school policy should reflect reliable research, not opinion.
-For parents who want to dig into the evidence, check our citations below.
+For parents, citizens, and journalists who want to dig into the evidence, we’ve provided citations below.
+These sources include peer reviewed journals, books that cite established research, and news articles that provide context.
+Whenever possible, we prioritize original data and peer-reviewed research.

 Reading

 Structured literacy (often called scientifically based reading instruction) helps everyone.
-Balanced literacy and whole language do not.
+Balanced literacy and whole language do not produce as many competent readers.

 Math